2019 Community Sustainability Initiative Contest Winners

 The Ely Area Bee Club will establish and maintain demonstration bee hives in areas accessible to community members and tourists.
 The hives will be used to teach hive management to those new to beekeeping and provide non club members observation and educational opportunities about the role of pollinators and their importance to wildflowers and sustainable agriculture.
 Contact Dan Donnelly (email@example.com) for more information.

-Kitchen Committee of Messiah Lutheran Church – Crossway Community Kitchen
+Kitchen Committee of Messiah Lutheran Church – Common Ground Community Kitchen

 Mesabi Unitarian Universalist Church – Community Garden Demonstration Plot